Mercerenies/a-turtles-troll/README.md

   specific way; if nobody dies that way on that day, then no one will be allowed to sleep that night
 * Ghast fireballs erupt into lava on contact
+* When logs/planks are broken, a random log/plank type is dropped
 * Ghasts instantly burn in daylight
 * Weeping Angel arm pose is fixed now
 * Armor stands can be crafted into jungle wood slabs now